zhijieshi/cse3666/code-examples/routine-operations.md

 <details><summary>Answer</summary>

+There are two way's to construct loops.
+Here is one of them.

 Assume we assign `s1` to variable `i`, and `s2` to `j`.

 ```
     li      s1, 0
     li      s2, 1000
     # jump to loop_test if condition may fail on the first test
+    beq     x0, x0, loop_test
 loop:
     # loop body